Yale–NUS College: Joint and associated programmes

-Yale-NUS and Faculty of Law, NUS jointly offer a Double Degree programme in Law and Liberal Arts for those seeking a broad liberal arts education in addition to their professional training in the law.
+Yale–NUS and Faculty of Law, NUS offered a joint Double Degree programme in Law and Liberal Arts for those seeking a broad liberal arts education in addition to their professional training in the law.

-Yale-NUS and the Duke-NUS Medical School, Singapore's first US-style graduate-entry medical school, jointly offer the Liberal Arts and Medicine pathway, giving select Yale-NUS students a conditional admission offer from Duke-NUS to proceed to the MD programme directly after the Yale-NUS bachelors programme.
-Duke-NUS has also expressed interest in admitting Yale-NUS graduates for their PhD and MD/PhD degree programmes.
+Yale–NUS and the Duke-NUS Medical School, Singapore's first US-style graduate-entry medical school, jointly offered the Liberal Arts and Medicine pathway, giving select Yale–NUS students a conditional admission offer from Duke-NUS to proceed to the MD programme directly after the Yale–NUS bachelors programme.
+Duke-NUS had also expressed interest in admitting Yale–NUS graduates for their PhD and MD/PhD degree programmes.

-Yale-NUS offers four Special and Concurrent Degree Programmes:
+Yale–NUS offered four Special and Concurrent Degree Programmes: